 Accrual

 With accrual, employees earn one hour of paid sick leave for every 30 hours worked.
-Generally, you must provide at least 24 hours or three days of paid sick leave to your employees per year.
+Generally, you must provide at least 40 hours or five days of paid sick leave to your employees per year.

 Other accrual methods are acceptable as long as they comply with the law.
 Employees must accrue paid sick leave on a regular basis (e.g., monthly).